VanshikaTanwar/3-bit_Flash_ADC/README.md

 # 3-bit_Flash_ADC

-This repository presents the design of 3-bit_Flash_ADC implemented using eSim open source EDA tool in 180nm Technology.
+This repository presents the design of 3-bit_Flash_ADC implemented using eSim open source EDA tool.

 # Abstract: